Mal-wared/SASE-IT/README.md

-# Task Management Web Application
+# SASE-IT: Task Management Web Application

-This is a full stack task management web application built with Flask, HTML, CSS, and JavaScript.
+This is a full-stack task management web application built with Flask, Python, HTML, CSS, and JavaScript.

 ## Description